IgnacioGoldchluk/IgnacioGoldchluk.github.io/content/blog/identify-n1-queries.md

 ```
 FAILED test/games/test_views.py::TestPlayerView::test_player_list_num_queries - Failed: Expected to perform 5 queries or less but 421 were done (add -v option to show queries)
 ```
-That's 2 orders of magnitude higher than what we expected!
-But our code is so simple.
+That's 2 orders of magnitude higher than our expected value!
+But our code is so simple and we did not write any loops.
 What happened?
 How is this possible?

 If we follow pytest advice and run again as `pytest -v` we get see the following
 ```
 SELECT "games_player"."id", "games_player"."name" FROM "games_player"
 E